Direkt zum Inhalt

 Company:

-Disability and impairment of the employee:
+Disability and impairment of the young person:

 Workplace and work task:

-Promotion and participation:
+Funding and participation:

 ICF Items